FrankZZ/fwsync/README.md

-jfsync-server
+fwsync-server
 =============

-FTP-like server for use with jfsync-client
+FTP-like server for use with fwsync-client